Internships

 1- Obtain your internship agreement

-The process for obtaining an internship agreement is the same as for an internship in France.
+The procedure for obtaining an internship agreement is the same as that for an internship in France.
 However, you will need to take certain steps to arrange your health insurance coverage.

 To be approved, the internship application must be submitted at least 4 weeks before departure.